Beyond Bitcoin: Should You Invest in These Other Cryptocurrencies?

 - Litecoin was released in October 2011 and works on a nearly identical system to Bitcoin.
 This is another of the more stable and well-known cryptocurrencies.

 Other currencies include Monero, Ripple, YbCoin, Dogecoin, Dash, MaidSafeCoin, Lisk, SiaCoin, and Counterparty, but they all hold a far lower market value than Bitcoin, Ethereum, and Litecoin.

 Some investors believe that even if they missed the Bitcoin bandwagon that these other currencies will follow suit and offer massive returns.
 This is possible but unlikely.
 Other currencies will likely follow the trend of the biggest leaders, as is common in the stock market.
 If Google, Amazon, or Apple go up or down, other technology stocks tend to follow.
 The same can be expected in the cryptocurrency markets.

 There May Be Money to Make, But Not Without Risk

 It is possible that Bitcoin will double in price, but it is also possible it will fall to zero.
 Because they are not backed by a government or asset, Bitcoin and its cousins do not really represent anything.
-They are only worth what someone is willing to pay for it.
-With today’s market, that is $3,566 per coin.
+They are only worth what someone is willing to pay for them.

-I made about $1,000 in Bitcoin after an early $100 investment, but when the recent charts started to look a lot like the start of a stock market bubble I took my money and ran.
-Knowing the risks, I felt better with $1,000 in the bank than in Bitcoin.
-But for you, it may be a completely different story.
+Some could have made $1,000 in Bitcoin after an early $100 investment, but when the recent charts started to look a lot like the start of a stock market bubble, many probably took their money and ran.
+Knowing the risks, people may feel better with $1,000 in the bank than in Bitcoin.
 Whatever you do, do not invest more than you can afford to lose.
 Cryptocurrencies are a risky place to invest, and you never know what tomorrow will bring.